-Surgical specialties have longer residencies compared to non-surgical residencies.
-For example, neurosurgery and plastic surgery for allopathic and osteopathic physicians require seven years of residency training; orthopedic surgery requires five years.
-Podiatric residencies3 are three years in length primarily due to the focus on the ankle and feet, however, podiatric residents are also exposed to other fields such as neurology and infectious diseases during training.
+Podiatric residencies2 are typically three years in length and are primarily focused on the ankle and feet, however, podiatric residents are also exposed to other fields such as neurology and infectious diseases during training.

 Applicable law/rules

 RCW 18.22.035 states: (1) A podiatric physician and surgeon is responsible for the quality of podiatric care.